 Mezzo-soprano Randi Stene is one of Scandinavia’s leading opera and concert soloists, and appears on the most important European stages.
 Since 1989 she has been engaged at the Royal Danish Opera in Copenhagen.
 She has a large repertoire, covering both the classical mezzo roles and many new or rarely performed works.
-She is a visiting professor at the Norwegian Academy of Music.
+She is Professor at the Norwegian Academy of Music.
 From August 2020, Stene is the new Opera Director of the Norwegian National Opera and Ballet.
-Stene is artistic leader of Summeracademy Voksenåsen Voice.
+Stene is artistic leader of the Summer Academy Voksenåsen Voice.

-Susanna Eken is one of Scandinavia’s most prominent vocal coaches.
+Susanna Eken is one of Scandinavia’s most prominent voice teacher.
 Since 1972 Eken has been teaching at the Royal Danish Music Conservatory as associate professor in voice and vocal techniques.
 She also teaches at the Opera Academy at the Royal Danish Theater in Copenhagen.
 During the last 25 years Eken has taught several Scandinavian and international singers, among them Randi Stene, Mari Eriksmoen, Magnus Staveland, Johannes Weisser and Lise Davidsen.

 Almost immediately on completion of her vocal studies, Norwegian soprano Mari Eriksmoen found herself with a dream offer to sing Zerbinetta at Theater an der Wien, marking the start of a close relationship with this major theatre.
 Recent highlights include her debut as Mélisande at Opera Vlaanderen and Grand Théâtre de Luxembourg, her debut as Sophie for Den Norske Opera, her debut at Dutch National Opera as Pamina, and a return to Theater an der Wien as Agilea in Handel’s Teseo.
 She is a regular guest of Orchestre de Paris, Bayerische Rundfunk Orchester, Mahler Chamber Orchestra, Oslo Philharmonic, Freiburger Barockorchester and Gothenburg Symphony.